europace/kex-vorgang-import-api/README.md

         "ratenschutzAntragsteller1": FinanzbedarfRatenschutz,
         "ratenschutzAntragsteller2": FinanzbedarfRatenschutz
     }

+`fahrzeugkauf` is only processed if the `finanzierungszweck` is set to "FAHRZEUGKAUF".
-`ratenschutzAntragsteller` is just processed if no `versicherteRisikenAntragsteller` is set.
+`ratenschutzAntragsteller` is only processed if no `versicherteRisikenAntragsteller` is set.

 #### Fahrzeugkauf